 2. Requests to see records in the Career Development Office should be made to that office.

 3. Students who have questions about their medical records and the use of them are referred directly to the Health Services.

 Questions concerning the files or requests for correction should be made in writing and left with the registrar or the director of the Career Development Office to be brought to the attention of the official in charge of the particular record.
 If the official in charge is not able or willing to make the correction requested, the case shall be brought to the registrar, the dean of the college and the president.

 OFFICE OF THE REGISTRAR

 1. The Smith College academic record.

-The official transcript includes name, previous school attended, dates of attendance including notations of withdrawal and readmission, course numbers, titles, credit, grades, major(s), minor, Dean’s List, First Group Scholars, Phi Beta Kappa, Sigma Xi, Psi Chi, degree and date of award and honors.
+The official transcript includes name, previous school attended, dates of attendance including notations of withdrawal and readmission, course numbers, titles, credit, grades, major(s), minor, Dean’s List, Phi Beta Kappa, Sigma Xi, Psi Chi, degree and date of award and honors.
 Courses and credits transferred from other colleges toward the Smith degree are listed.
 Copies of transcripts ordered by students to be sent outside the college include this information only.